-Friday 20 September 2019 saw an international strike against climate change, calling on governments across the world to take serious action.
-There were strikes in over 185 countries.
-In Ireland alone there were more than 10 different strikes in various parts of the country.
-While young people made up a significant number at the strikes, there were people of all ages, from young toddlers in their prams to school and college students to much older people, showing the threat of climate change is being recognised by people of all ages, as it should be.
+The Fridays for Future Climate Strikes are strikes against climate change, calling on governments across the world to take serious action.
+Strikes take place in many countries across the world, as well as many locations across Ireland.
+While young people make up a significant number at these strikes, there were people of all ages, from young toddlers in their prams to school and college students to much older people, showing the threat of climate change is being recognised by people of all ages, as it should be.
 But why are we protesting?
 What’s a protest going to do?

 Climate change is a massive threat to humanity, and while we might not see the full extent of this threat in Ireland (yet) it is still something we should be very concerned with.
 Despite having declared a Climate Emergency, Ireland remains the worst performer in terms of climate action in the EU.
 Our government, like many governments around the world, are not paying enough attention to the threat posed by the climate emergency, something that is seriously going to impact our future.